The 4-hours of pre-recorded lecture and video demonstrations are divided into six units:

 Students enrolled in this self-paced course take a pre-test and a final exam to gauge their progress.
 Self-assessment quizzes engage students throughout the course.
 The course provides links to 36 trade articles published on pertinent lighting topics.

 To register for the summer session of this course, go to https://events.anr.msu.edu/GreenhouseandHorticulturalLighting/

 For more information contact Heidi Wollaeger, Greenhouse and Nursery Extension Educator, with Michigan State University Extension at firstname.lastname@example.org

 - Teacher: Heidi Lindberg

 The Introductory Employee Training Program for Greenhouse Crop Production is a 1-hour self-directed training video been designed for folks who have never had any greenhouse experience to provide a brief overview of very basic information about growing plants, integrated pest management, shipping and handling, and safety procedures.
 This training module is perfect for those who have never stepped into a greenhouse before!
 It is not designed for experienced growers.

 Your enrollment key is valid for 90 days.
 After then, visit http://agrilifevents.tamu.edu to register and re-enroll in this course.
-Contact Charlie Hall for assistance or more information.
+Contact Charlie Hall at email@example.com for assistance or more information.

 - Teacher: Charlie Hall